Oral-B Genius Pro 8000 Review

 These icons show the different brushing modes, which this brush has six — Daily Clean, Pro Clean, Sensitive, 3D White, Gum Care, and Tongue Clean.
 This also made it very clear which brushing mode you were using, and the interface to switch between them was very easy to operate.
 The Pro 8000 also has a two-minute timer, buzzing every 30 seconds to alert you to move onto the next quadrant of your teeth.

-This toothbrush was very stable off of its base, with almost every other toothbrush toppling before this one.
-However, it was much less stable on the base — the larger toothbrush on the small base made it top heavy and easily tumbled.
+This toothbrush was very stable off its base, with almost every other toothbrush toppling before it.
+However, it was much less stable on the base — the larger toothbrush on the small base made it top-heavy and easily tumbled.
 This model also includes a charging travel case.

 Battery Life

-Our final metric was a battery test, which accounts for one-tenth of the total score.
+Our final metric was a battery test, which accounts for the last 10% of the total score.
 We ran each brush for four minutes a day, two in the morning and two at night, and scored each one on how long it lasted.
-The Pro 8000 had a slightly below-average battery life, earning it a lower score for the 18 days it lasted.
-This model had a typical battery indicator, similar to the Pro 5000.
+The Pro 8000 had a slightly below-average battery life, earning it a lower score for the 14.5 days it lasted.
+This model had a typical battery indicator, similar to other brushes in the lineup.
 It consists of a battery silhouette with three bars inside to signify the charge level.
 This model also has a flashing red light to indicate when the battery is critically low, which we noticed corresponded to a drop in brushing power.

-The Pro 8000 tied for the best cleaning performance of the group and was very easy to use, though we were disappointed with how difficult the position sensing was to use properly.
-This model can even be too much cleaning power for those with sensitive gums and can be a little awkward to brush with for those with more petite mouths.
-All in all, it's a decent toothbrush, though there are plenty of better brushes that have fewer extraneous features and cost a whole lot less that will serve you just as well.
+The Pro 8000 had great cleaning performance and was very easy to use, though we were disappointed with the price and how difficult the position sensing was to use.
+This model can even be too much cleaning power for those with sensitive gums.
+It can also be awkward to brush with for those with more petite mouths.
+Overall, it's a decent toothbrush, though there are plenty of better options with fewer extraneous features that cost a whole lot less and will serve you just as well.